How I Got Google Antigravity Working Perfectly with WSL

 ⚠️ Important Note: Updates May Break This Setup

 Heads up: Antigravity updates can sometimes reset these configurations.
-If your agy command suddenly stops connecting to WSL or the browser subagent fails after an update, don't panic—just re-run Steps 2 and 3.
+If your agy command suddenly stops connecting to WSL or fails with a server error after an update, don't panic.

 Final Thoughts